 In 2012, Donna agreed to help a friend establish a Bible study in their town, and the inaugural group of six followers of Christ began to grow.
 By 2014, the “Sisters In Faith” had grown exponentially and Donna was asked to take over the leadership position of this fellowship of amazing, faith-filled women who together seek the Lord in Scripture.

-In 2014, Donna could no longer resist the call to witness to how powerfully the Lord worked in her life, and she began writing her first book, Through the Tumbler with her co-author, William Searcy.
+In 2014, Donna could no longer resist the call to witness to how powerfully the Lord worked in her life, and she began writing her first book, Through it All with her co-author, William Searcy.

 Will Searcy is not a teacher; he’s another Christian seeking to learn more about the Lord and His perfect love for us.
 Any good Will has accomplished in his life has been the Spirit of God working through him in that perfect love.
 Anything else is on him.